QED137/EssentialStatistics/README.md

 3. **Upload PDF file**: The compiled PDF file is uploaded as an artifact, making it accessible for further use or manual download.

 ## Usage
+## LaTeX to PDF Conversion with GitHub Actions

+This repository includes an automated workflow that converts a LaTeX document to a PDF using GitHub Actions.
+The workflow is triggered on each push to the main branch, ensuring that the PDF is always up-to-date with the latest changes to the LaTeX document.

 To compile the LaTeX document and generate the PDF locally, you can follow these steps: